SBB Ae 6/6: 21st century

-In 1999, all 120 locomotives were assigned to the SBB-CFF-FFS cargo division (SBB Cargo) following the internal reorganisation of the SBB-CFF-FFS.
+In 1999, all 120 locomotives were assigned to the SBB cargo division (SBB Cargo) following the internal reorganisation of the SBB.
 The Ae 6/6 is still a very reliable locomotive for freight traffic.

 Because the Ae 6/6 have three-axle bogies, they are deemed "rail killers" because of the higher rail abrasion compared to engines with two-axle bogies.
 This was especially considered an issue for freight runs on the Chemin de fer du Jura route Porrentruy-Bonfol.

 One of the biggest disadvantages of the Ae 6/6 is said to be the lack of multiple unit train control, which makes operating two engines together impractical.
 At one time, retrofitting this feature was proposed, but these plans were discarded due to the uncertain future of the locomotive.

 It was also considered to equip some of the newer engines with cab signalling, to allow them to run on cab signalling only-routes.
 This was tentatively done on the 11512 «Horgen».

 The remaining operational locomotives are still used for freight trains, but often they just stand about in larger shunting yards.
 After the coats of arms were found to be being stolen repeatedly (mostly as a souvenir, because it is generally assumed that the Ae 6/6 won't stay in service much longer and will eventually be scrapped), SBB Cargo ordered their removal in March 2005 and will presumably turn them over to SBB Historic.

-On 2009-04-06 SBB-CFF-FFS announced that 65 of the class will be withdrawn from service because of the slump in demand caused by the recession.
+On 6 April 2009, the SBB announced that 65 of the class will be withdrawn from service because of the slump in demand caused by the recession.
 53 will be stored pending an upturn whilst 12 will probably be scrapped or cannibalised.
+Revenue service stopped in 2013.